rroemhild/micropython-ruuvitag/README.rst

 **Work In Progress**

 micropython-ruuvitag supports RuuviTag Data Format 3 (RAWv1) and 5 (RAWv2) only.
-See `Sensor protocols <https://github.com/ruuvi/ruuvi-sensor-protocols>`_ for details.
+See `RuuviTag Sensor protocols <https://github.com/ruuvi/ruuvi-sensor-protocols>`_ for details.

-*The ruuvitag scanner for Pycom was transfered to a new repo `pycom-ruuvitag <https://github.com/rroemhild/pycom-ruuvitag>`_*
+The ruuvitag scanner for **Pycom devices** was transfered to a new repo `pycom-ruuvitag <https://github.com/rroemhild/pycom-ruuvitag>`_.

 Installation